-Nobody can buy Subway stock because the company that franchises Subway is privately-held.
-Subway IP Inc. is privately-held and not traded on any stock exchange.
-Individuals can purchase Subway stores because each Subway franchise is individually owned and operated.
+You cannot buy Subway stock because Subway IP Inc. is a privately held company and is not traded on any stock exchange.
+Investors can own and operate Subway stores because each franchise is individually owned and operated.

 In the United States, federal law requires publicly traded companies to divulge enormous amounts of information to the public.
 For instance, the U.S. Securities and Exchange Commission (SEC) requires publicly-traded companies to publish their financial data.

 If an American company is publicly-traded, they post its financial reports on the SEC website.
 That enables investors and potential franchisees to see how much money a company makes.

 Privately-held companies can keep most of their operations secret, giving a fast-food company a competitive advantage.
 Subway does not have to tell potential franchisees how much money the company makes.

 A person must pay $15,000 in cash to buy a Subway franchise in the United States or Canada, Franchise.com.
 After paying the cash, each Subway franchisee must invest $102,000 and $264,000 to set up or buy the store.

 Every Subway franchise pays Subway IP Inc. 12.5% of her or his franchise’s revenues in royalties each week, Franchise.com claims.